 I hope you’ve all had a good week!

-In conclusion, the main action so far this month has been seen in currencies.
-It will be interesting to monitor the action in the dollar given the extended move that we have seen in the past couple of weeks.
+Time will tell how this all plays out.
 To learn more about our methods, and join me for more analysis in real-time, check out our MDT course and Trading Club pages where you can preview everything that we cover.

 Have a great weekend,

 Disclaimer: For educational purposes only.
 Even though we do our best to provide reliable data, you should not trade based on this information.

 © Copyright 2021 Lex van Dam Financial Education.
 Further distribution prohibited.